All Products

 cnfs-nas-deployment-56dbcc7fb7-wh79z 1/1 Running 0 20m

-The write operation may take a long time, depending on factors such as network throughput and backend storage performance.
+The write operation may take several minutes depending on network throughput and storage performance.

 kubectl exec -it <POD_NAME> -- dd if=/dev/zero of=/data/testfile bs=1G count=20

-3. View the events that triggered the scale-out.
+4. Check the events generated by the scale-out.

 kubectl get events | grep cnfs-nas-pvc